Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 To deploy this ARM template, your user/service principal must have Owner permission at the Tenant root.
 See the following [instructions](../../EnterpriseScale-Setup-azure.md) on how to grant access.

+### Optional prerequisites

+The deployment experience in Azure portal allows you to bring in existing (preferably empty) subscriptions dedicated for platform management, connectivity and identity.
+It also allows you to bring existing subscriptions that can be used as the initial landing zones for your applications.

+To learn how to create new subscriptions programmatically, please visit this [link](https://docs.microsoft.com/azure/cost-management-billing/manage/programmatically-create-subscription).

+To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).

 ## How to deploy this reference implementation

 Enterprise-Scale landing zones offers a single experience to deploy the different reference implementations.
 To deploy  Enterprise-Scale with Azure VWAN, click on the Deploy to Azure button at the top of this page and ensure you select the following options: